The Vigdis oil and gas field is situated in block 34/7 of the Tampen area in the North Sea, Norway at a water depth of 280m.

 Vigdis field development

 The Borg North-West and the Vigdis East fields were developed in two phases under the Vigdis extension project.
-The extension enabled recovery of an additional 50 million barrels of oil.
+The extension enabled the recovery of an additional 50mbbl of oil.

-Phase I of the extension included installation of two seabed templates and two satellite structures on the Borg North-West field.
+Phase one of the extensions included the installation of two seabed templates and two satellite structures on the Borg North-West field.
 Three production and three injection wells were drilled during this phase.

-Phase II required an investment of $180m.
-A third template was installed and one production and one water injection well were drilled on the Vigdis East field during this phase.
+Phase two required an investment of $180m.
+A third template was installed, and one production and one water injection well were drilled on the Vigdis East field during this phase.
 The template featuring four well slots commenced production in April 2008.

 Snorre A tension leg platform